 The concept of Whole Brain Teaching isn’t a new one, but it also doesn’t get the attention it deserves.
 WBT is a teaching method that engages all parts of the brain in learning, which means students are more likely to retain information and be successful in school.
-It takes the learning process as we know it and flips it on its head, making it more interactive and effective.
+It takes the learning process as we know it and flips it on its head, making it more interactive and effective, helping to skyrocket student engagement.

 Why is Whole Brain Teaching So Effective?

-This teaching method has been shown to be more effective than traditional methods, yet it isn’t used as often as it should be.
+Whole brain teaching strategies have been shown to be more effective than traditional methods and are backed by scientific research, yet it isn’t used as often as they should be.
 Part of the reason may be that it is different from the way most of us were taught, so it can be tough to change our methods.
 However, if we want to give our students the best chance to succeed, we need to start using Whole Brain Teaching techniques in our classrooms.
 It helps keep (and encourage) the students’ attention and as a best practice, it engages all parts of the brain in learning, which means students are more likely to retain information and be successful.

 This type of learning increases a student’s ability to problem-solve, think creatively, and remember information for longer periods of time.
-By utilizing a more interactive form of instruction, you continually are grasping the attention of students and it helps k-12 teachers with their classroom management because of it.
+By utilizing a more interactive form of instruction, you continually are grasping the attention of students and it helps k-12 teachers with their classroom management.

 Whole Brain Teaching vs. Traditional Teaching

 The difference between a standard lecture-discussion model and whole brain teaching rules is a multi-sensory approach to not only challenge kids but promote the use of active learning.
 When we use more than one modality to engage kids, we are stimulating different areas of the brain.
-This type of instruction not only helps with memory but it supports higher-order thinking skills.
+This type of instruction not only helps with memory but it supports higher-order thinking skills due to how it taps into brain function.

 There are many different whole brain teaching strategies that you can use in your classroom, but some of the most popular ones include: